 Greek Chicken Burgers (Paleo, Whole30, Keto, AIP)

-These Greek Chicken Burgers are paleo, whole30, keto, and AIP!
-They’re topped with a dairy-free tzatziki and feature traditional Greek-inspired flavors.
+These Greek Chicken Burgers are paleo, Whole30, Keto, and AIP!
+They’re topped with dairy-free tzatziki and feature traditional Greek-inspired flavors.

 I’m not of Greek descent, but I’m obsessed with Greek food!
 Those fresh, Mediterranean flavors are always delicious, and I will never turn down a Greek-inspired dish.
 Not only does it taste incredible, but they’re really all pretty healthy.
 Olive oil, fresh herbs, tons of veggies, and delicious proteins like lamb and chicken… sign me up!
 I got a craving for some Greek food recently and decided to try it in burger form with these Greek Chicken Burgers!